dtapuska/useractivation/README.md

 resize itself, the parent way wish to check that a current user activation is active.
 This approach very much mirrors the state of information available to the user agent when checking state for requesting fullscreen.

+Exposing the primitives of the current state prevent web authors from taking steps that are inefficient (creating audio and video to check state) or doing descructive and security escalated actions (clipboard APIs) to determine what the user activation state is.

 ## Abstract

 Currently there are ways to determine if a user gesture is active: